Cursed (2005 film): Post-production

 Editor Patrick Lussier was supposed to work on the film for only six weeks in summer 2003, but ended up working on it for 19 months.
 He also worked as a second unit director during the extensive reshoots.

 All Rick Baker's designs were cut and most of KNB practical effects were replaced by CGI, including Judy Greer's transformation.
 Nevertheless, Rick Baker's name was displayed in the opening credits as the sole special makeup effects designer and creator.

 In the fall of 2004, Dimension Films cut the film to a PG-13 rating instead of the planned R rating.
-Speaking to the New York Post, Craven commented, "The contract called for us to make an R-rated film.
+Speaking to the New York Post, Craven commented: "The contract called for us to make an R-rated film.
 We did.
 It was a very difficult process.
 Then it was basically taken away from us and cut to PG-13 and ruined.
 It was two years of very difficult work and almost 100 days of shooting of various versions.
 Then at the very end, it was chopped up and the studio thought they could make more with a PG-13 movie, and trashed it ...
 I thought it was completely disrespectful, and it hurt them too, and it was like they shot themselves in the foot with a shotgun."
 Jenny's death scene in the elevator was originally much gorier, her dead body shown with her belly ripped apart, although not even the R-rated DVD version included this scene.
 A picture of her mutilated body was, however, shown in a Fangoria article published before the film's release covering the infamously troubled production.
 Craven and Lussier would move on to Red Eye, and during that film's post-production they would learn that Cursed would be edited down to accommodate a PG-13 rating.
 A nightmare sequence featuring Jake's throat getting ripped out by Ellie was redone without Craven, instead with Joel Soisson serving as director.
-In 2008, Craven was quoted saying, "...the Cursed experience was so screwed up.
+In 2008, Craven was quoted as saying: "...the Cursed experience was so screwed up.
 I mean, that went on for two-and-a-half years of my life for a film that wasn't anything close to what it should have been. […] I did learn from the Cursed experience not to do something for money.
-They said, 'We know you want to do another film, we'll pay you double.'
+They said: 'We know you want to do another film, we'll pay you double.'
 And we were 10 days from shooting, and I said fine.
 But I ended up working two-and-a-half years for double my fee, but I could have done two-and-a-half movies, and done movies that were out there making money.
 In general, I think it's not worth it and part of the reason my phone hasn't rung is that that story is pretty well known."